scaleoutsystems/digital-pathology-tutorial/README.md

 The below instructions assume that you have access to a pre-deployed FEDn Network.
 To set up a FEDn network either obtain an account in Scaleout Studio (SaaS) or follow the instructions here to set up the network yourself on your own servers: https://github.com/scaleoutsystems/fedn.

-### Setting up the client structure and local environment
+### Set up the client structure and local environment

 Create a folder with the following structure
 ```yaml